MHBailey/CircosBuilding/README.md

 ### Pre and post processing of these data required

-Here is give viewers a taste of the code I can write to process and format data as necessary.
+Here I give viewers a taste of the code I can write to process and format data as necessary.